eanelson01/Monroe-Project-2021/results.md

 ## Results of the UNet Model
 ### Results on Training Data
-As mentioned in the previous sections, I trained the UNet model on the Inria Challenge dataset.
+As mentioned in the previous sections, I trained the U-Net model on the Inria Challenge dataset.
 I split those larger images into the smaller 250 x 250 format and then resized them further to fit into the model.
 I ultimately had 3,120 images that were 256 x 256 in size.
 I implemented the train test split and trained the model for a total of 15 epochs with a batch size of 32.
-Here are the results I gathered and the loss graph for the duration of training:
+I ran this model a handful of times with different numbers of epochs.
+The first couple of times I trained for 10 epochs and reached around 89% on the testing dataset.
+Once I upped the epochs to 15 I began getting better results into the mid 90s.
+The process of training for 15 epochs took around 5 hours for each run through.
+I trained a total of 5 times.
+Below are the results I gathered from my best training cycle and the accompanying loss graph for the duration of training:

 | Train vs Test | Accuracy | Loss |
 | :-------------: | :--------: | :----: |